Updated May 7, 2019.

 A second missile crisis?

-Iran has thoroughly infiltrated the Venezuelan government, and Iranians are manning the colectivos that are beating protestors to a pulp.
+Iran has thoroughly infiltrated the Venezuelan government, and Iranians and Cubans are manning the colectivos that are beating protestors to a pulp.

 Maduro using food as a weapon against opposition